crane-9/cs260/final_assignment/README.md

     BC, CD, DA, DE, EF, CG, GH, HI, IJ, XY

 This will be manually checked (or compared against the expected string), just as `shortestPath()`.

+### Test run design

+Along with unit tests, I will have a complete demo in `demo.cpp`.
+This will test the complete game loop with a simplified story made up of three total decisions.

 ---